-AASB 16 Leases is effective for annual periods beginning on or after 1 January 2019.
-The standard introduces a single, on-balance sheet lease accounting model for lessees.
+Only AASB 16 Leases, effective for the annual reporting period beginning on or after 1 January 2019 is likely to impact the company.
+AASB 16 introduces a single, on-balance sheet lease accounting model for lessees.
 A lessee recognises a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
+There are recognition exemptions for short-term leases and leases of low-value items.
+Lessor accounting remains similar to the current standard - i.e. lessors continue to classify leases as finance or operating leases.